Nami Tamaki

-Nami Tamaki (玉置 成実, Tamaki Nami) is a Japanese pop singer.
+Nami Tamaki (玉置 成実, Tamaki Nami) is a Japanese singer.
 As a teenager under the Sony Music Japan label, she had four top-ten albums, two of which reached number one.
 Her singles were used as theme songs for animated shows such as Mobile Suit Gundam Seed, Gundam Seed Destiny, and D. Gray-man, as well as being representative of the J-Pop music trend.
 She has various commercial tie-ins with the anime and games industry, and has also performed in stage musicals and a movie.

 Career

 Beginnings

 In 1999, Tamaki attended dance school and learned how to perform on stage.
 She auditioned for Sony Music Japan in 2001 when she was thirteen years old where she performed cover songs of the Destiny's Child hit "Survivor" and "Full Moon Prayer" by Core of Soul.
 She was selected out of 1,000 applicants and started her career in 2003 with her debut single "Believe" which was an opening song for the anime Mobile Suit Gundam Seed.
 Her follow-up single, "Realize", was also used in the series.
 The popularity of the Gundam franchise, and the inclusion of her work within it, helped her gain immediate popularity as a singer.
 Her first concert performance was opening for T.M.Revolution at the Pacific Media Expo in 2004.
 She released her first studio album, Greeting, and was hailed as a J-pop princess.

 She graduated from high school in March 2007.
 Her first greatest hits album was released on November 29, 2006 to mark the event, and she soon began an acting and stage performing career.
 Her first Japanese tour, "Nami Tamaki Best Concert 'My Graduation'" took place in March 2007.